← Back to Holistic Quality

 Version 0.1 (pre-board-ratification) · Last updated: 2026-05-27

 v0.1 — pre-board-ratification.
 Substantive commitments below will not weaken between v0.1 and v1.0 of this page; ratification by the advisory board is procedural.
 Bill of Rights Article IX — Falsifiability commits Holistic Quality to making every regulator-tier claim independently testable.
 Manifest verification is the operational form of that commitment — a regulator can run a command on their own machine and confirm that a NOMOS interpretation's cited manifest hash matches a real, dual-signed manifest, without trusting Holistic Quality's infrastructure.
-The canonical source is the markdown file at FTP/_shared/regulator-facing/verify-manifest-howto.md in the public repository; this page is rendered from it.

 What it does